Rabina4363sf/how-to-show-the-context-menu-while-adding-a-new-record-using-add-new-row-in-winforms-datagrid/README.md

 # How to show the context menu while adding a new record using AddNewRow in WinForms DataGrid?

 ## About the sample
-This example illustrates how to show the context menu while adding a new record using AddNewRow in DataGrid?
+This example illustrates how to show the context menu while adding a new record using AddNewRow in DataGrid.

 While adding a new records in [WinForms DataGrid](https://www.syncfusion.com/winforms-ui-controls/datagrid) (SfDataGrid) does not provide the direct support to showing Context Menu in **AddNewRow**.
 You can achieve your requirement by customization the **MouseUp** event in [SfDataGrid.TableControl](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.SfDataGrid.html#Syncfusion_WinForms_DataGrid_SfDataGrid_TableControl).